 GeneCards Summary for MYL2 Gene

 MYL2 (Myosin, Light Chain 2, Regulatory, Cardiac, Slow) is a Protein Coding gene.
-Diseases associated with MYL2 include cardiomyopathy, familial hypertrophic, 10 and myl2-related familial hypertrophic cardiomyopathy.
-Among its related pathways are RhoGDI Pathway and Regulation of actin cytoskeleton.
+Diseases associated with MYL2 include myl2-related familial hypertrophic cardiomyopathy and cardiomyopathy, hypertrophic, 10.
+Among its related pathways are Regulation of actin cytoskeleton and RhoGDI Pathway.
 GO annotations related to this gene include calcium ion binding and actin monomer binding.
 An important paralog of this gene is MYL12A.